-Actuarial assumptions used in the June 30, 2020 valuation were based on the results of actuarial experience studies.
+Actuarial assumptions for the General Employees Plan are reviewed every four years.
 The most recent four-year experience study for the General Employees Plan was completed in 2019.
-The assumption changes were adopted by the Board and become effective with the July 1, 2020 actuarial valuation.
-The most recent four-year experience studies for the Police and Fire Plan and the Correctional Plan were completed in 2020.
-The recommended assumptions for those plans were adopted by the Board and will be effective with the July 1, 2021 actuarial valuations if approved by the Legislature.
+The assumption changes were adopted by the Board and became effective with the July 1, 2020 actuarial valuation.
+The most recent four-year experience studies for the Police and Fire and the Correctional Plan were completed in 2020 were adopted by the Board and became effective with the July 1, 2020 were adopted by the Board and became effective with the July 1, 2020 were adopted by the Board and became effective with the July 1, 2021 actuarial valuation.